rsm-13/green-prism/DESIGN.md

 - lazy loading: ML artifacts and encoder models are loaded on demand rather than at process startup to avoid long cold-start times and reduce memory usage for lightweight dev runs. the loader caches artifacts so repeated calls are inexpensive.
 - small, explainable fallback rules: when an ML model is absent, rule-based estimators provide a reasonable baseline. these rules also act as a fallback for unit tests and reviewers running the prototype without CUDA or large encoder models.
 - separation of preprocessing: feature extraction is implemented in `ml/features.py` and `ml/preprocessing.py`, separate from model wrappers (`transparency_model.py`, `impact_gap_model.py`). this keeps feature logic testable and decoupled from specific model file formats.
-- TODO (tinyml, xgboost)
+- When considering ML models to use for the impact realization model, I considered various options for both the text embedding and training model.
+For the text embedding, I saw using sentence-transformers with MiniLM advantageous because it is fast and doesn't require GPU.
+FinBERT embeddings, on the other hand, would be good due to its training on financial-domain data, but seemed unnecessary and infeasibly due to being a significantly heavier model, and my computer lacks in GPU (for the small amount of GPU training I did in this project, I had to use Google Colab for its TPU4 GPU).
+For the actual model selection, I considered using a basic GradientBoostingRegressor, which would output only a mean, a RandomForest classifier with standard deviation, which would output mean and uncertainty, and XGBoost, which has more powerful parallel gradient boosting trees compared to RandomForest and generally has better performance.
+Due to my prior experience with XGBoost, I chose to use this model over the others despite the slightly additional setup it requires.
+- MiniLM and XGBoost were used for the transparency model by similar logic to that described above.

 ## API design and operational choices

-the API is intentionally small and synchronous, implemented with FastAPI and driven by `uvicorn` in development. endpoints accept JSON payloads and return JSON. key design considerations:
+The API is intentionally small and synchronous, implemented with FastAPI and driven by `uvicorn` in development. endpoints accept JSON payloads and return JSON. key design considerations:

 - explicit validation: route-level Pydantic models validate incoming requests, preventing invalid inputs from propagating into the services layer.
 - single responsibility: routes are small and delegate heavy lifting to `services`, improving testability and maintainability.